VENKAT200119/Mammography-CNN-Detection/README.md

 ## 📋 Project Overview

-This project implements a **deep learning-based system** for mammography image detection and tissue density classification.
+This project implements a **deep learning-based system** for mammography image detection and tissue density clasDatasetsification.
 Using GoogleNet CNN architecture, the system achieves **95% accuracy** on the MIAS (Mammographic Image Analysis Society) dataset, surpassing traditional radiologist performance.

 ### 🎯 Key Features